Astrodevil/Programming-Basics/README.md

 Want To Start your Open-Source Journey Without Facing Difficulties?,If Yes, Then You Are at The Right Place!🎯

-**Don't Know How to Begin Your Journey in Hacktober Fest 2021?
+**Don't Know How to Begin Your Journey in Hacktober Fest?
 Follow Our [Tutorials](https://github.com/Astrodevil/Programming-Basics/blob/main/assets/hacktoberfest-guide.md).**

 This Project Contains Basic Solutions, Source Codes, Projects, Games, Book Pdfs related to Different Programming Languages🤗.
 As Everyone is Learning One or More Programming Languages, So Contribution to This Project Will be Very Easy for You!.